 The Tocqueville Fellowship

-The Madison Fellows at the Center for Liberty and Learning are the students most dedicated to civics, patriotism, and public service.
+The Tocqueville Fellows at the Center for Liberty and Learning are the students most dedicated to civics, patriotism, and public service.
 This group of students go above and beyond in the classroom as well as outside of it.

-Applications for The Madison Fellowship open in December 2021 and will be accepted until January 15th of 2022.
+Applications for The Tocqueville Fellowship open in February 2022 and will be accepted until March 31st of 2022.